There is a nice Service in the CMSSW framework that allows

 pip install pythonds

-package contains definitions for Graph
+The pythonds package contains definitions for Graph and graph-related

-exploration) that are needed in order to manipulate the
+methods (like bfs exploration) that are needed in order to manipulate the

 original, full graph.
 The command-line help is your friend in order to discover